moviemasher/moviemasher.js/README.md

 - execute `docker-compose up -d` to launch apache web server
 - load [http://localhost:8090/app](http://localhost:8090/app) in a web browser
 - execute `docker-compose down -v` to terminate apache web server

-### Related Projects

-Three separate projects - _moviemasher.js, angular-moviemasher and moviemasher.rb_ - can be combined to engineer a complete, browser-based audio/video editing and encoding system.
-Or projects can be utilized independently, if only editing or encoding features are needed.
-Only angular-moviemasher is dependent on the other projects, since it's designed to sit between them as a middleware layer providing content management functions.

 ### User Feedback